Dates: August 11-17th (sold out), August 21-27th (sold out), 2023

 Cost Includes the Following

-- All meals from lunch on Day 1 to breakfast on day
+- All meals from lunch on Day 1 to lunch on day 7

 - All local protocol fees.